Find Affordable College Courses

 $15,714 Average Tuition & Fees

 With a ranking of #7, University of Wisconsin - Parkside did quite well on this year’s best value schools for physical sciences students.
-Located in the suburb of Kenosha, UW - Parkside is a public college with a small student population.
+Located in the suburb of Kenosha, UW - Parkside is a public school with a small student population.

 Read full report on Physical Sciences at University of Wisconsin - Parkside